 Introduction to Shenzhen

-In 2019, Shenzhen’s gross domestic product (GDP) totalled 2.69 trillion yuan which was at the third number after Shanghai and Beijing.
-In terms of growth in GDP, Shenzhen exceeds Zhuhai and Xiamen and has been considered as one of the most economically active cities in China.
-The city’s super economic development is justified by the GDP growth and has greatly benefited from the reforming policies.
+In 2021, Shenzhen’s gross domestic product (GDP) totalled 3.8 trillion yuan (588 billion USD) which was at the third number after Shanghai and Beijing.
+Shenzhen has been regarded as one of the most economically dynamic cities in China, surpassing Zhuhai and Xiamen in terms of GDP growth.
+The city’s exceptional economic progress is attributed to the implementation of reform policies, resulting in significant benefits for its development.

 Current Economy and Top Industries in Shenzhen